-If you believe you are having a dental emergency, please contact us immediately at (303) 333-5148 for a same-day appointment.
+If you believe you are having a dental emergency, please contact our emergency dentist in Denver, CO immediately at (303) 333-5148 for a same-day appointment.
 If it is outside of our office hours (M, W-F 7 AM – 4 PM, Tue 10AM – 7PM) or we were unable to answer the phone, please leave a message and we will return your call as soon as possible.

 New Patient Special

 We offer a special for new patients of Lowry Advanced Dentistry that includes an exam, necessary x-rays and a cleaning.

 *For new patients only.
 General above the gum line cleaning without signs of periodontal disease.
 Subject to insurance limitations and exclusions.
 One per patient.